oh-my-fish/oh-my-fish/themes/budspencer/README.md

     - ●: there are untracked files
     - ✭: there are stashed commits
 - Present working directory
-  * style can be toggled in NORMAL mode with space bar
+  * style can be toggled in NORMAL and in VISUAL mode with space bar
   * styles implemented:
     - `short` (show truncated path)
     - `long` (show full path)